brucedkyle/architectures/docs/sustainableenterprise/sustainableenterprise.md

 > Sustainability promotes business, supports the needs of our customers, generates profitability, and contributes to a better world.
 This is how we see our transformative role.<br/>
 > &mdash; Fausto Ribeiro, CEO of Banco do Brasi

+An enterprise-wide environmental management system sets environmental goals that address the significant environmental aspects and impacts the operation.
+It drives continual improvement of the organization's environmental performance.

 ## Use cases

+To identify, effectively manage and minimize the potential environmental impact of an organization's operations, companies are adopting environmental management system.
+It covers hardware product design, manufacturing, data centers, real estate operations, procurement, logistics, asset recovery services, and business services.

-In this series of articles, we provde architectures and action plans around four key use cases.
+In this series of articles, we provde architectures and action plans around key use cases:

 - Sustainable supply chain
-- Energy cost containment
+- Smart energy
 - Green IT
 - Sustainable facilities
+- Hazardous waste management

 ## Background